 The Mini-Beadbeater-24 disrupts up to 24 microbial or tissue samples with better than 95 percent efficiency.
 Cells are disrupted quickly and safely in the sealed system.
 The apparatus is easy to clean, has a small footprint and is essentially maintenance free.
-Compared to the Minibeadbeater-16, the Mini-24 adds advanced electronics for enhanced motor function, variable speeds of 2400-3800 rpm, a 30% increase in microvial capacity, and CE certification.
+Compared to the Minibeadbeater-16, the Mini-24 adds advanced electronics for enhanced motor function, variable speeds of 2400-3800 rpm and a 30% increase in microvial capacity.

 Cat.
 No. 112011, Mini-BeadBeater-24, 115 volt